James Willie "Bo" Cochran

 James Willie "Bo" Cochran (November 29, 1942 - July 12, 2016) was an African-American man from Bessemer, Alabama, who is known for his false conviction and later acquittal as a part of a robbery and murder of a store clerk in Jefferson County, Alabama.
 Cochran was sentenced to death and held on the state's death row for 19 years before finally being released in 1997.
 Cochran is also notable for appearances in media such as “Death in Dixie” as well as numerous interviews with well-known attorney Richard S. Jaffe, who was a part of the team that freed Cochran.
 This team also included another well-known lawyer in Kenneth Frazier.

 That Cochran robbed the store of the victim is undisputed.
 However, at his retrial in 1997, he was only found guilty of robbery and released on time served.
-His lawyers presented evidence that the victim had accidentally been killed by the police, who panicked and then blamed it on Cochran.
+His lawyers presented evidence that the victim had been killed by the police, who had mistaken him for the robber.
+After realizing their mistake, the police had panicked and blamed the victim's death on Cochran.

+Early life

+Cochran was born in Lee County, Alabama.
+In 1961, he was convicted of second degree murder.